scie-nz/walden/README.md

 Everything here is provided as-is, so your mileage may vary.
 Please report any bugs or issues and we will try to get to them.

-## Other Notes/Reference
+## Advanced topics

-### Adding external data sources
+### Adding external data sources via Trino

-You can also use existing databases with Walden by [connecting them to Trino](https://trino.io/docs/current/connector.html) and then [enabling them in Superset](https://superset.apache.org/docs/connecting-to-databases/installing-database-drivers).
+External databases can be added to Walden by [connecting them to Trino](https://trino.io/docs/current/connector.html) as a separate "Catalog".
+The new Trino Catalog can then be [added to Superset](https://superset.apache.org/docs/connecting-to-databases/installing-database-drivers).

+This strategy allows using both Trino and Superset to interact with the external data.
+However, some data types (such as GIS geometry columns) may not work well with Trino.
+In those cases you can instead connect Superset to the external database directly as described in the next section below.

-1. Edit the `trino-catalog` ConfigMap, adding a `.properties` file entry for [the connector you want](https://trino.io/docs/current/connector.html).
+1. Edit the `trino-catalog` ConfigMap, adding a `<NAME>.properties` file entry for [the Trino connector you want](https://trino.io/docs/current/connector.html).
+The `<NAME>` will be used by Trino as the "Catalog" name.
     ```
     $ kubectl edit configmap -n walden trino-catalog
     ```